willmendesneto/cms/system_architecture.md

 ### Overall Architecture of the Solution

-1. https://github.com/movimento-sem-terra/site-novo - The Jekyll blog, published using GitHub pages.
+1. [Site-Novo](https://github.com/movimento-sem-terra/site-novo) - The Jekyll blog, published using GitHub pages.

-2. https://github.com/movimento-sem-terra/cms - The CMS used to generate the posts and commit them to the blog
+2. [CMS](https://github.com/movimento-sem-terra/cms) - The CMS used to generate the posts and commit them to the blog

-3. https://github.com/movimento-sem-terra/mst-image-service - Responsible for uploading documents, to be attached to posts
+3. [Image-Service]( https://github.com/movimento-sem-terra/mst-image-service) - Responsible for uploading documents, to be attached to posts

-4. https://github.com/movimento-sem-terra/mst-cron - A simple CRON job to import the posts from the previous site and publish them on the new blog
+4. [MST-CRON]( https://github.com/movimento-sem-terra/mst-cron) - A simple CRON job to import the posts from the previous site and publish them on the new blog

-### Lifecycle

-The client creates a new post on the CMS, that generates a Markdown file and put it inside the site-novo's '_posts' folder.
-Then Jekyll runs and processes all the posts, putting them inside the '_sites' folder.

-In order to the blog to get published we need to perform the Github Pages necessary steps (detailed here: https://pages.github.com/) that consists, basically, of having a 'gh-pages' branch, which will be used as source.
+5. [Snap-CI](http://snap-ci.com) - A continuos delivery tool, used to perform the deploys between the applications

 ### Version Control